lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

-This draft defines the way SCHC (Static Context Header Compression) header compression can be applied to the CoAP (Constrained Application Protocol) protocol.
+This draft defines the way Static Context Header Compression (SCHC) header compression can be applied to the Constrained Application Protocol (CoAP) protocol.
 SCHC is a header compression mechanism adapted for constrained devices.
 SCHC uses a static description of the header to reduce the redundancy and the size of the information in the header.
 While {{I-D.ietf-lpwan-ipv6-static-context-hc}} describes the SCHC compression and fragmentation framework, and its application